 - Social, Emotional and Mental Health – attention deficit hyperactivity disorder.

 Details of support available and processes relating to this can be found at the top of this page in our SEND Information Report.
-Additional information can be found in our Special Education Needs Policy.
+Additional information can be found in our Special Education Needs and Disability Policy.

 Our SEND Team